 The Book of Common Prayer is not only of interest for students of Anglicanism, since it has played an important role in the life of the English speaking world more generally.
 Along with the King James Bible and the greatest works of English literature, the Prayer Book has been central in shaping the culture and thought of the English-speaking world.

 You may also download the BCP in PDF format here.

-can be ordered from the Anglican Church of Canada eStore
+are most easily obtained from the Anglican Church of Canada eStore.

 For additional liturgical resources, please visit this page on our website.